flare-foundation/flare-tx-sdk/README.md

 ```
 where `value` is the amount of native tokens to send in transaction when the calling method is marked as `payable`.

-For the official Flare networks contracts, the input `address` can be replaced by the contract's name.
+For the official Flare contracts, the input `address` can be replaced by the contract's name.
 The list of these contracts is returned by
 ```
 await network.getFlareContracts()
 ```